 For images of recent covers, and links to the photographs, please see the TRN covers page

 TRN is available from the following outlets in Australia at a recommended retail price of $6.95:

 TRN can also be obtained direct from the publishers.
-Subscription costs for within Australia are $27.80 for a four issue cycle, and cover issues 250 to 253.
-Tasmanian subscriptions are $28.80 and includes membership to the ARHS.
-As a guide, International subscription rates for this year were $AUS38 (New Zealand) and $AUS42 (Rest of world). .
+Subscription costs for within Australia are $30.00 for a four issue cycle, and covers issues 258 to 261.
+Tasmanian subscriptions include membership to the ARHS Tasmanain division.
+As a guide, International subscription rates for this year were $AUS46 (New Zealand) and $AUS54 (Rest of world).

 The ARHS have range of back copies of TRN available, covering many issues over the past ten years.
 Our back issues list also lists the articles and photographs contained in each issue.

 Tasmanian Rail News (TRN) was first published in 1965 as the News Sheet of the Tasmanian Subdivision of the Australian Railway Historical Society and was started less than a year after the official formation of the division.